Muttaburrasaurus: Palaeobiology

 Muttaburrasaurus had very powerful jaws equipped with shearing teeth.
 Whereas in more derived ornithopod species, the replacement teeth alternated with the previous tooth generation to form a tooth battery, in Muttaburrasaurus, they grew directly under them, and only a single erupted generation was present, thus precluding a chewing motion.
 An additional basal trait was the lack of a primary ridge on the teeth sides, which show eleven lower ridges.
 In 1981, Molnar speculated that these qualities indicated an omnivorous diet, implying that Muttaburrasaurus occasionally ate carrion.
 In 1995, he changed his opinion, suspecting that Muttaburrasauruss dental system is evolutionarily convergent with the ceratopsian system of shearing teeth.
 They would have been an adaptation for eating tough vegetation such as cycads.
+Reanalysis of the holotype skull published in 2026 suggests that Muttaburrasaurus was a selective feeder due to its narrow snout and possessed a strong sense of smell.
+Additionally, it was proposed in this same study that Muttaburrasaurus may have possessed nasal salt glands, suggesting it fed on plant material that led to excess salt ingestion, such as plants growing in marine influx and tidal zones, such as salt marshes or tidal swamps or potencially in near shore marine environments such as aquatic plant or algae beds.